-“Service Corporation” means the NEPC Service Corporation;
+Service Corporation means the NEPC Service Corporation;

-“Territory” means the Australian Capital Territory or the Northern Territory.
+Territory means the Australian Capital Territory or the Northern Territory.

 (2) A reference in this Act to the implementation of national environment protection measures includes a reference to the enforcement of the laws and other arrangements made for the purpose of implementing those measures.